victorg-dev/bookbot/README.md

 # Bookbot

+BookBot is my first [Boot.dev](https://www.boot.dev) project!

-A command-line text analysis tool that processes book files and provides insightful statistics about their contents.
+BookBot is a command-line text analysis tool that processes book files and provides insightful statistics about their contents.

 ## Features
 - Word count analysis